b27-pl/prepare-os/README.md

 ------------

 1. Allowed root ssh login
-2. Has to be run with
+2. Has to be run with ANSIBLE_HOST_KEY_CHECKING variable set to 'false'

 Role Variables